ava-labs/avalanche-docs/docs/learn/avalanche/avalanche-consensus.md

 Avalanche consensus is probabilistically safe up to a safety threshold.
 That is, the probability that a correct node accepts a transaction that another correct node rejects can be made arbitrarily low by adjusting system parameters.
-In Nakamoto consensus protocol (as used in Bitcoin and Ethereum, for example), a block may be included in the chain but then be removed and not end up in the canonical chain.
+In Nakamoto consensus protocol (as used in Bitcoin and old Ethereum (EthPoW), for example), a block may be included in the chain but then be removed and not end up in the canonical chain.
 This means waiting an hour for transaction settlement.
 In Avalanche, acceptance/rejection are **final and irreversible** and only take a few seconds.